 - Payment History — How many late payments have you made?

-- Credit to Debt Ratio — How much do you owe versus your available credit?
+- Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 When you pull your credit report, you'll see that you actually have three reports.
 Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to determine your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-You have a credit score with each of the bureaus.
+You have a credit score with all of the bureaus.

-Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.